open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/Get-Started-Guide.md

 To meet specific needs of edge deployment, Edge Microvisor Toolkit Standalone Node can be built as one of available OS image versions:

-- Edge Microvisor Toolkit Non-RT (default)
+- Edge Microvisor Toolkit Non-RT (standard kernel)
-- Edge Microvisor Toolkit RT (real-time)
+- Edge Microvisor Toolkit RT (real-time kernel)
 - Edge Microvisor Toolkit Desktop Virtualization

 You can create a bootable USB drive with a selected image.
 For most use cases, the default